 This year shareholders will again have an opportunity to have a say on our approach to executive pay.
 This is an advisory vote, so the results are not binding.
 The board will, however, take the results into account together with feedback received from other shareholder engagement activities, when making decisions about compensation policies, procedures and executive pay in the future.
-You can read more about this on page 12.
-As part of the annual Shareholder Outreach Program, John Cassaday, the Chairman, Sheila Fraser, a member of the corporate governance and nominating committee and the chair of the audit committee, and Don Lindsay, a member of the risk committee and the chair of the management resources and compensation committee met with investors who collectively own approximately 35% of Manulife's outstanding institutional shares.
-A broad range of matters were discussed, including:
+You can read more about this on page 13.